felixrieseberg/vsc-ember-cli/README.md

 In Visual Studio Code, run `ext install vsc-ember-cli` - or, simply hit `CMD/CTRL + Shift + P`, search for "Install Extension", and then search for "ember cli".

 ### Usage in subfolder
-If you're Ember app is within a subfolder of your workspace, you have to create an `ember.json` file in the `.vscode` folder of your workspace.
+If your Ember app is within a subfolder of your workspace, you have to create an `ember.json` file in the `.vscode` folder of your workspace.
 If the `.vscode` folder doesn't exist yet, you also have to create it.
-After that you have to to add a config that specifies the folder in which the Ember app resides.
+After that you have to add a config that specifies the folder in which the Ember app resides.

 Example: